Rhadi Ferguson: Education

 While at Howard University he became a member of the Omega Psi Phi fraternity.
+Dr. Ferguson was inducted in the Howard University Athletic Hall of Fame as an individual in 2014, with his 1993 Black College National Championship Team in 2014, and with his 1995 Conference wrestling team in 2023.
+He is currently the only 3-time Hall of Fame Inductee at Howard University and he is the only wrestler from an HBCU to compete at the Olympic Games.

 MMA career

-Ferguson made his professional MMA debut in August 2010 and won his first two bouts via TKO in the first round.
+Ferguson made his professional MMA debut in August 2010 and won his first two bout via TKO in the first round, and won by the same method in his second in 2011.
+He fought in the Light heavyweight division.

 Ferguson made his Strikeforce debut at Strikeforce Challengers: Woodley vs. Saffiedine on January 7, 2011, competing in the light heavyweight division.
 He was originally scheduled to face Moldovan wrestler Ion Cherdivara, but visa issues forced him off the card with John Richard stepping in as a late replacement.
 Ferguson defeated Richard by submission (Kneebar) at 2:00 in round 3.

+Ferguson retired from MMA with a record of 3-0 after his bout in Strikeforce.

 Personal life

 Ferguson currently lives in South Florida and has two children; son Rufus Alexander and daughter Rhadi Isabelle.
 Ferguson's cousin was a renowned street fighter, The Ultimate Fighter 10 cast member and UFC vet, Kevin "Kimbo Slice" Ferguson.